 We have engaged Hines Securities, Inc., an affiliate of Hines, as our dealer manager and we pay fees to such entity pursuant to the dealer management agreement.
 The Dealer Manager is entitled to receive selling commissions and dealer manager fees of up to 7.0% and 3.0%, respectively, of the gross proceeds of the shares of Common Stock sold in the offering.
 The Dealer Manager engages unrelated, third-party participating broker-dealers in connection with the offering and, in connection therewith, may re-allow all or a portion of such fees to the participating broker-dealers.
 Under the terms of the dealer manager agreement, the Dealer Manager is expected to act as our exclusive dealer manager until the end of our initial public offering or until the dealer manager agreement is terminated by us or them.

-During the year ended December 31, 2012 and the three months ended March 31, 2013, we made payments of \$109,000 and \$263,000, respectively, for selling commissions and dealer manager fees.
+During the year ended December 31, 2013, we made payments of \$3,726,000 for selling commissions and dealer manager fees.

 Credit Facility with Main Street